AT&T to merge media and entertainment division with Discovery Inc., forming streaming behemoth that includes HBO and CNN

 The announcement amounts to a significant retrenchment for AT&T, which had bet big on its purchase of Time Warner and the idea of combining a telecommunications company with a major content provider.

 It would also underscore the importance of scale in the streaming era, where the two heavyweights — Netflix and Disney — are committing extraordinary sums to new content every year.
 Netflix has said it would spend $17 billion on new television shows and movies this year alone.

-Combined, AT&T and Discovery invest about $20 billion a year in content, executives said in a press conference.
+Combined, AT&T and Discovery will invest about $20 billion a year in content, executives said in a press conference.
+Zaslav said the new company, which has not yet been named, boasts 200,000 hours of content across a range of programming genres on “day one,” from sports to blockbuster films and reality shows.

-Meanwhile, consumers are bombarded by an increasing array of subscription options, and AT&T’s HBO Max division has been trying controversial techniques to sign them up -- such as releasing top blockbusters like "Wonder Woman 1984″ and “Godzilla vs. Kong” to the streaming service at the same time as theaters.
+Consumers are bombarded by an increasing array of subscription options, and AT&T’s HBO Max division has been trying controversial techniques to sign them up -- such as releasing top blockbusters like "Wonder Woman 1984″ and “Godzilla vs. Kong” to the streaming service at the same time as theaters.

 But it’s unclear how much more consumers will pay, especially as the pandemic eases and people spend more money outside their home.
 Netflix recently reported slowing growth that missed analysts expectations.